cms-fastsim/HadShowerTuning_Old/README.md

 ### Location

-/afs/cern.ch/work/l/lveldere/public/hadshowertuningdata_compressed_V1.tgz
+/afs/cern.ch/work/l/lveldere/public/hadshowertuningdata_compressed_V2.tar

-Yntar to find 200 root files.
+Untar to find 418 root files.
 Each root file contains data for 500 showers.
 The primaries are all charged pions.
 The energy of the primaries can be extracted from the file name.